jquast/wcwidth/docs/libwcwidth.rst

     free(out);

-`wcwidth_encode_u32()`_ and `wcwidth_decode_u32()`_ instead return the caller's scratch buffer if the result fits, allocating only when it does not.  ``free()`` these with the condition that the result is at a new address:
+`wcwidth_encode_u32()`_ and `wcwidth_decode_u32()`_ instead return the caller's scratch buffer if the result fits, allocating only when it does not.  ``free()`` the result when it is at a new
+address:

 .. code-block:: c